miklevin/MikeLev.in/_posts/2025-01-09-ideas-to-automation.md

 ## The Evolution of Programming Languages

-So all a coder or a programmer is, is a speaker of another language&#151; a language intended to be loaded into a machine for interpretation instead of another human's head.
+So all a coder or a programmer is, is a speaker of another language— a language intended to be loaded into a machine for interpretation instead of another human's head.
 And like any language, the rules, syntax, nuances and subtitle are different, and usually very strict and unforgiving in the case of